 If you can find any that is.
 I have never seen it for sale in Canada.

-And I'm not just saying that.
-I love unique and stronger meats but personally find that lamb can be quite challenging, its flavour can be quite gamey or pastoral in an unpleasant way.
+I love unique and stronger meats but personally find that lamb can be quite challenging, its flavour can be quite gamey or pastoral in an unpleasant way depending on the breed and how it was raised.

 But Icelandic lamb is not like that at all.